 If an unattended child is being disruptive, is habitually left unattended for long period of time, or is deemed to be at risk of coming to harm (as in the case of a child being left unattended when the Library is ready to close), an effort will be made to locate the responsible parent or guardian.
 If the parent/guardian cannot be reached within one half hour (30 minutes), or if the parent / guardian has not responded within said one half hour (30 minutes), the police will be called to take the child until the parent can be reached.

 At no time will a staff member take the child out of the building, or offer to escort the child home.

 Smoking & Tobacco Usage

-Smoking and the use of other tobacco products (chewing tobacco, pipe tobacco, etc) is prohibited inside the Library building.
+Smoking and the use of other tobacco products (chewing tobacco, pipe tobacco, etc) and e cigarettes is prohibited inside the Library building and on Library property.

 Food and Drink

 No food or drinks are allowed in the Library’s main areas.
 On occasion, food and drink my be allowed in one of the meeting rooms for an event.
 Anyone bringing food or drinks into the building may be asked to leave the items at the circulation desk, or to leave the building until the item is consumed.